Corpus Christi Hooks: Post-championship

 On June 25, 2007, Whataburger Field played host to the 2007 installment of the Texas League All-Star Game.
 Seven Hooks players were invited to play on the squad.
 From 2005 to 2010, the Hooks graduated 29 players to the major leagues and had another 31 players with big-league experience wear the Corpus Christi uniform.
 From 2005 to 2010, a total of 163 men played for the Hooks.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Hooks were organized into the Double-A Central.
 For the 2021 season, the Hooks played every Wednesday game as the "Corpus Christi Honey Butter Chicken Biscuits".
 Whataburger, which sponsors the team's ballpark, sells the Honey Butter Chicken Biscuit, and was founded in Corpus Christi.
 The uniforms resembled Whataburger's table tents.
 In 2022, the Double-A Central became known as the Texas League, the name historically used by the regional circuit prior to the 2021 reorganization.

+In December 2025, the Houston Astros sold the team to Diamond Baseball Holdings.